-Read the description of the inputs/outputs in the following tables
+Read the description of the inputs/outputs in the following tables easy800 device allows for the use of up to 32 function blocks of type year time switch.

 If you have to implement special on and off switching functions on public holidays, vacations, company holidays, school holidays and special events, these can be implemented easily with the year time switch.